Are you looking for a powerful content marketing and SEO tool that helps you create better content in less time?

 If you want to improve the flow and grammar of your writing, try one of the popular grammar tools such as Grammarly or ProWritingAid.

 There are dozens of keyword research tools and content marketing platforms on the market, and MarketMuse is definitely one of the best — but it is pricey.
-Plans start at $399 per month, which may be out of reach for smaller businesses.
+Plans start at $6,000 per year which offers 100 queries per month, unlimited projects, a full data export and so much more.
+However, this price may be out of reach for smaller businesses.

-Overall, however it is pretty easy to figure out.
-Additionally, MarketMuse offers a free demo and a robust help center with FAQs and a search function.
+To counteract this, MarketMuse has added guided instructions to help users navigate through the platform.
+Additionally, MarketMuse offers a free demo and a robust help center with FAQs organized by category and a search function.

 In a world of same-day delivery and instant messaging, waiting even a few seconds for something to load online is nearly unheard of.
-But, ‘ve noticed the Reports and Optimize applications can take several moments to load.
+Unfortunately, I‘ve noticed the Reports and Optimize applications can take several moments to load.

-Maybe not a deal-breaker, but definitely worth being aware of.
-I usually just focus on another task for a few minutes; but I have had to reload a few times.
+Maybe not a deal-breaker, but definitely worth noting.
+I usually just focus on another task for a few minutes, but I sometimes have to reload a few times.

 Does MarketMuse offer support?

-Yes, MarketMuse offers support via helpdesk features and by email tickets.
-To submit a support request, head to their ZenDesk page and click “Submit a Request” in the upper right corner of the page.
+Yes, MarketMuse offers support via helpdesk features and email tickets.
+To submit a support request, head to their support page and click “Contact Support” on the right side of the page.

 In addition to longer than normal load times, it’s also important to pay close attention to the keywords MarketMuse returns.
 They aren’t always accurate.

-The random suggestions do seem to be decreasing over time, but don’t blindly add recommendations without considering if they are appropriate.
+The outliers seem to be decreasing over time, but don’t blindly add recommendations without considering if they are appropriate.

 Does MarketMuse Help with Building Backlinks?